Sydney to face prolonged COVID-19 lockdown amid record 2021 cases - Up News Info

 Authorities will tighten restrictions in Sydney from Friday evening with public gatherings limited to two people and residents limited to within 10 kms (6 miles) of their home.

-Berejiklian ruled out any suggestions of “living with the virus” considering the low vaccine coverage in Australia.
+Berejiklian also rejected reports the government was considering a shift of policy to “living with the virus,” citing low vaccine coverage in Australia.

 Advertisement